 Something universally loved across Elizabethan London, including by the Queen herself, was bearbaiting – a sport in which a tethered bear is taunted to the cheers of spectators.

 Public executions were Elizabethan Londoners’ most popular spectator activity.
 Londoners had a choice among the different kinds of executions: they could go to Tower Hill where the upper class condemned were beheaded with a broadsword or axe, or head to Tyburn or Smithfield to see some hangings of ordinary traitors and common criminals.
 There were about a thousand hangings a year.

 Shakespeare London Fact 15

 Southwark was London’s entertainment zone (see our post on entertainment in Shakespeare’s London).
 The theatres, surrounded by inns, taverns, cockpits, gambling houses and brothels were in Southwark.
 Partly because of the influx of crowds, Southwark was a dangerous place to wander about in after dark, with muggers, drunkards and pickpockets everywhere.

 Shakespeare London Fact 16

 The Southwark inns and taverns sold cheap ale, which people drank instead of water.
 Drinkable water was an expensive luxury, bought from water-carriers.
-For the most part the rich quenched their thirst with imported wine, and the less well-off with ale.
+For the most part the rich quenched their thirst with imported wine, and the less well-off with weak ale.